Factory Accident Compensation Claims Information and Statistics

 - Poorly Maintained Equipment

 Poorly maintained equipment is a leading cause of factory accidents and many claims are made for this reason.
 Factory employers are responsible for ensuring any equipment or machinery used by staff is properly maintained, tested and inspected on a regular basis.
-Workers’ risk of injury whilst operating the machinery is greatly increased if these requirements are not met.
+Workers’ risk of industrial machinery accidents is greatly increased if these requirements are not met.

 Many factory-based roles require workers to perform tasks at heights.
 They may be required to use ladders, lifts or platforms.
 If a worker falls from a height, the injuries sustained can be severe, life-changing or even fatal.
 And if the injury can be traced to neglegance on the employer’s part (e.g. failure to maintain or inspect the equipment or provide suitable footwear), the individual affected may be able to claim compensation.